emberjs/rfcs/text/0000-deprecation-ember-string.md

 If you are using one of the other `Ember.String` methods, like `Ember.String.dasherize`, you will receive a deprecation warning to inform you that you should run the [`ember-modules-codemod`](https://github.com/ember-cli/ember-modules-codemod), update `ember-cli-babel` to a specific minor version, and add `@ember/string` to your application's or addon's dependencies.

-If you are using the `String` prototype extensions, like `"myString".dasherize()`, on top of the previous instructions you will be instructed to install `ember-string-prototype-extensions` in case updating the code to `dasherize("myString")` is not trivial.
+If you are using the `String` prototype extensions, like `'myString'.dasherize()`, on top of the previous instructions you will be instructed to install `ember-string-prototype-extensions` in case updating the code to `dasherize('myString')` is not trivial.

 ## Timeline